PyPEEC - 3D Quasi-Magnetostatic Solver

 The PyPEEC package contains the following tools:

-mesher - create a 3D voxel structure from STL or PNG files
+mesher - Create a 3D voxel structure from the geometry.

 Warning